dfhoughton/pidgin/README.md

 plugh -> 'cat' | 'dog'
 xyzzy -> 'green' | 'blue' | 'grue'
 ```
-Because in Pidgin sub-grammars need to be defned before they can be used in the
+Because in Pidgin sub-grammars need to be defined before they can be used in the
 definition of other rules, construction has to go bottom up.

 I am planning to write Pidgin macros which will allow one to define a grammar